Víctor Ruiz (footballer, born 1989)

-Víctor Ruiz Torre ([ˈbiɣtoɾ ˈrwiθ ˈtore]; born 25 January 1989) is a Spanish professional footballer who plays for La Liga club Real Betis as a centre-back.
+Víctor Ruiz Torre ([ˈbiɣtoɾ ˈrwiθ ˈtore]; born 25 January 1989) is a Spanish former professional footballer who played as a centre-back.

 Club career

 Espanyol

 Born in Esplugues de Llobregat, Barcelona, Catalonia, Ruiz arrived in RCD Espanyol's youth system in 2006 at the age of 17, from neighbouring UE Cornellà.
 In the 2008–09 season he made his senior debut, helping the reserve side to win their Tercera División group and subsequently promote in the playoffs.

 Ruiz made his debut with the first team on 6 December 2009, starting and being booked in a 4–0 home loss against Racing de Santander.
-Coach Mauricio Pochettino fielded him in a further 21 La Liga games that campaign, with the team finally ranking in 11th position; he added two goals, against Málaga CF (2–1 away defeat) and Atlético Madrid (3–0, home).
+Coach Mauricio Pochettino fielded him in a further 21 La Liga games that campaign, with the team finally finishing 11th; he added two goals, against Málaga CF (2–1 away defeat) and Atlético Madrid (3–0, home).

 Napoli and Valencia

 In 2010–11, Ruiz played all the minutes for Espanyol in the first 15 rounds.
-On 31 January 2011, he was sold to S.S.C.
-Napoli for €6 million cash in a four-and-a-half-year contract, with the Italians also ceding the sporting rights to Jesús Dátolo who was playing with the Spaniards on loan.
+On 31 January 2011, he was sold to SSC Napoli for €6 million cash in a four-and-a-half-year contract, with the Italians also ceding the sporting rights to Jesús Dátolo who was playing with the Spaniards on loan.

 Ruiz returned to his country on 30 August 2011, after signing a five-year deal with Valencia CF for €8 million.
 He made his official debut on 10 September, playing the full 90 minutes in a 1–0 home victory over Atlético Madrid.

 On 12 December 2013, Ruiz was sent off in a 1–1 home draw against FC Kuban Krasnodar in the group stage of the UEFA Europa League, for a professional foul on Djibril Cissé.